johnathanSigmale/game_of_life/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests with enhancements or bug fixes.
+This project is currently incomplete, i want to add a way of storing specific ecosystems, complexify the possible inter-species interractions, and alse better optimize the step function by using multithreading or just a better architecture.

 ## License